Alejogb1/job-board/blog-data/how-can-i-run-a-formatter-on-save-in-vscode-without-needing-to-manually-save-twice.md

 id: "how-can-i-run-a-formatter-on-save-in-vscode-without-needing-to-manually-save-twice"
 ---

-Let's tackle this issue of formatting on save in vscode, a situation I've certainly encountered more than once in my development journey, particularly when dealing with diverse codebases and team preferences.
+issue of formatting on save in vscode, a situation I've certainly encountered more than once in my development journey, particularly when dealing with diverse codebases and team preferences.
 It's definitely frustrating when a single save doesn’t trigger the formatting as expected, necessitating a second save, which introduces unnecessary interruption to the workflow.
 Let me share how I've tackled this, diving into the mechanics and configuration details with a focus on preventing that extra save.

 The core of the problem lies in how vscode’s formatting mechanisms and its 'save' event interplay.
 Usually, when you press `ctrl+s` (or `cmd+s` on macOS), vscode detects this event, triggers its built-in or configured formatters, and then saves the formatted file.
 However, if this process isn't correctly set up, particularly with certain extensions or complex file structures, you can end up with the dreaded need for a double save.
 The culprit often isn't just one setting, but a confluence of factors, including the specific formatter you're using, how it’s integrated with vscode, and the presence of other extensions.